Adam Ciralsky: Lawsuit

 In July 1997, Richard Clarke, then President Clinton's Counter-Terrorism Czar, offered Ciralsky a rotational position at the National Security Council (NSC).
-However, the CIA's Counterespionage Group (CEG) blocked the rotation citing concerns about Ciralsky's “Jewish roots”.
-Ciralsky fought the allegations and, in so doing, unearthed many documents, including, an incendiary memorandum from a top CIA official: " I'd like to know if he admits his family has actual contacts with right wing politicians like Prime Minister Netanyahu.
+However, the CIA's Counterespionage Group (CEG) blocked the rotation, citing concerns about Ciralsky's "Jewish roots".
+Ciralsky fought the allegations and, in so doing, unearthed many documents, including, an incendiary memorandum from a top CIA official: "I'd like to know if he admits his family has actual contacts with right wing politicians like Prime Minister Netanyahu.
 If not contacts, then maybe his family has donated money to Israeli government causes.
-From my experience with rich Jewish friends from college, I would fully expect Adam’s wealthy daddy to support Israeli political or social causes in some form or other, perhaps though the United Jewish Appeal.”
+From my experience with rich Jewish friends from college, I would fully expect Adam's wealthy daddy to support Israeli political or social causes in some form or other, perhaps though the United Jewish Appeal."

-While under investigation by the CEG, Ciralsky was subjected to a polygraph test which – one of the Agency's own documents suggests – was rigged: "[CIA Director] Tenet says this guy is out of here because of his lack of candor…subject is scheduled for a poly…Once that's over, it looks like we'll be waving goodbye to our friend."
+While under investigation by the CEG, Ciralsky was subjected to a polygraph test which – one of the Agency's own documents suggests – was rigged: "[CIA Director] Tenet says this guy is out of here because of his lack of candor... subject is scheduled for a poly....
+Once that's over, it looks like we'll be waving goodbye to our friend."
 Ciralsky subsequently passed a polygraph test administered by the former chief of the FBI polygraph lab.

 Ciralsky subsequently sued the CIA for discrimination.
 The case prompted a CIA investigation of the CEG and led the Agency to hire the Anti-Defamation League to provide "sensitivity training" to CEG employees.
-During the case, it was revealed that Ciralsky's CIA polygraph administrator referred to him as “that little Jew bastard” when speaking to a colleague.
-Tenet conceded that the Agency's actions were “insensitive, inappropriate and unprofessional,” and could be construed as anti-Semitic.
+During the case, it was revealed that Ciralsky's CIA polygraph administrator referred to him as "that little Jew bastard" when speaking to a colleague.
+Tenet conceded that the Agency's actions were "insensitive, inappropriate and unprofessional," and could be construed as antisemitic.

 Ciralsky's 2010 deposition of CIA director George Tenet is considered unprecedented.
 Victoria Toensing, the former chief counsel for the Senate Select Committee on Intelligence, said that she had not heard of any such thing happening before.
-“Usually the agency tries to circle the wagons and protect the director from ever having to provide facts,” she said, “The fact that he was privy to the gross violations that occurred here is what is significant.”
+"Usually the agency tries to circle the wagons and protect the director from ever having to provide facts," she said, "The fact that he was privy to the gross violations that occurred here is what is significant."

 After 12 years, Ciralsky withdrew his lawsuit.
 He said that he was not concerned about financial compensation, but wanted merely to bring facts into the public eye and to use them to spur changes in the CIA.
-He said that he was still “proud of [his] service with the CIA and” had “a deep and abiding respect for the organization and its mission.”
+He said that he was still "proud of [his] service with the CIA and" had "a deep and abiding respect for the organization and its mission."